 Ignore this advice and the person may turn inwards, leading to depression and thoughts of suicide.
 For them, the battle is real.
 We should not dismiss, judge or vilify anyone who claims to have a gender issue, because each individual will likely experience genuine traumatising discomfort, anxiety and distress, particularly within the young.

-Where sexuality might confuse the issue of being transgender can be explained in two ways.
+Where sexuality might confuse the issue of being transgender, it can be explained in two ways.

-A non-transgender person who was born gay or bisexual and who might lean towards being masculine (female) or effeminate (male) can potentially become confused about their true gender.
+Some people who was born gay or bisexual might lean towards being masculine (if they are female) or effeminate (if they’re male.)
+Puberty and the truama of knowing they are not like others can potentially cause confusion about their true gender.
 Likely a short-term confusion but one that needs compassion rather than judgement.

 For example, someone born with male characteristic and genitalia who identifies themselves as female will be a trans woman.
 If she is sexually/emotionally attracted to guys she, although physical male, should NOT be considered as gay, because, as a trans-woman she will be straight.
 Similarly, a woman identifying as male (trans man) attracted to women should be accepted as a straight male.